-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Hessmer is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Hessmer isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hessmer are a mix of both white- and blue-collar jobs.
 Overall, Hessmer is a village of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Hessmer who work in law enforcement and fire fighting (13.30%), maintenance occupations (12.88%), and sales jobs (11.16%).

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hessmer has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hessmer has few renters and college students.
 But the biggest reason it is quieter in Hessmer than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hessmer may be for you.

-Hessmer is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Hessmer doesn't have a public transportation system that people use for their commute.

 The per capita income in Hessmer in 2022 was $22,839, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $91,356 for a family of four.
 However, Hessmer contains both very wealthy and poor people as well.
 Hessmer also has one of the higher rates of people living in poverty in the nation, with 39.94% of its population below the federal poverty line.